Lunt-Fontanne Theatre: Modifications

 When the theater was renovated in 1958, most of the old Globe's interiors were removed and redecorated in an 18th-century style.
 According to Robert Dowling, who helped redevelop the theater, the promenade was redecorated in a rococo style with "exotic" wall decorations.
 The mezzanine contained a lounge with paneled mirrors, as well as murals depicting opera houses in Europe.
 Blue rococo floor coverings were installed throughout the theater, with a layer of thick foam underneath.

 In the auditorium, the two levels of balconies were removed, and a single balcony level with 700 seats was installed.
 The orchestra level was arranged with 800 seats.
 In both levels, the first few rows were upholstered in rococo blue silk above rubber foam cushions, with additional cushions for short guests.
 Tickets to the front-row seats were higher than those for the remaining seats, which were salvaged from the old Globe's interiors.
 Modern estimates of the seating capacity vary: Playbill cites a capacity of 1,470 seats, while the Broadway League cites 1,519 seats.
+Broadway Direct—the website of the Lunt-Fontanne Theatre's owner, the Nederlander Organization—gives a capacity of 1,505 seats.

 After the renovation, the proscenium measured 49 ft across, while the stage was 34 ft deep.
 A new curtain with a sunburst design was installed, and a mural with depictions of theatrical muses was painted on the ceiling.
 The ceiling mural, painted by Edward Melcarth, was decorated with clouds, which hid ventilation openings.
 The retractable ceiling was also removed with the renovation.
 The rear (west) wall was moved about 30 ft west, and the remaining walls were retained.